Kyle Busch wins in Texas to keep streak alive

 Christopher Bell, who will join Busch and Truex at Gibbs next season, finished third.

-Two playoffs drivers -- Brad Keselowski and Kurt Busch -- were the next two to cross the finish line.
+Two Playoffs drivers -- Brad Keselowski and Kurt Busch -- were the next two drivers to cross the finish line.

 The race restarted with Clint Bowyer in the lead.

-When the race went from red to yellow before the restart on Wednesday, Harvick was kept in the pits when the rest of the field took to the track so his crew could work on the right-side damage on his car -- work that couldn’t be done with the race halted.
+When the race went from red to yellow before the restart on Wednesday, Harvick was kept in the pits when the rest of the field took to the track so his crew could work on the right-side damage on his car.
 Apparently they did a good job as Harvick’s car was soon making its way forward in the field.
-It wasn’t long before Harvick was running in the top 10.
+It wasn’t long before he was running in the top 10.

 However, while running seventh on Lap 176, Harvick headed to the pits with a vibration.
-Once back on the track, he was never competitive again.
-He ended up 16th but still is in good shape in points heading to Martinsville next weekend, with a 42-point lead.
+Once back on the track he was never competitive again.
+He ended up 16th but still in good shape in points heading to Martinsville next weekend.

 --Field Level Media